bleemeo/bleemeo-python/README.md

 ## Documentation

-The Python library documentation can be found [here](https://github.com/bleemeo/bleemeo-python). // TODO
+The Python library is documented using docstring in [the source code](https://github.com/bleemeo/bleemeo-python/bleemeo).

 Some examples of library usage can be found in [examples](./examples).